Sneakyorca/E-commerce-Product-Page/README.md

 ### Useful resources

 - [Chatgpt](https://www.chatgpt.com) - This helped me in spotting my errors quick and finding solutions to difficult tasks.
-- [Example resource 2](https://www.example.com) - This is an amazing website which really help in making it easier to understand sass(what I used to style).
+- [W3Schools](https://w3schools.com) - This is an amazing website which really help in making it easier to understand sass(what I used to style).
 I'd recommend it to anyone still learning this concept.

 ## Author